Skip to main content

 Speakers:

-- Representative of the Directorate-General Research and Innovation (DG RTD), European Commission TBC
+• Joerg Niehoff, Deputy Head of Unit ERA, Spreading Excellence & Research Careers, Directorate-General Research and Innovation (DG RTD), European Commission

-- Jan Palmowski, Secretary-General, The Guild of European Research-Intensive Universities TBC
+• Jan Palmowski, Secretary-General, The Guild of European Research-Intensive Universities

 Three parallel sessions will offer an in-depth look at the key flagship initiatives and regional priorities of the current Erasmus+ programme and their evolution in the upcoming programme cycle.
 Discussions will focus on the sustainability of the European Universities Initiative and cooperation with partner regions from the Global South and the Mediterranean.
 Designed to be highly interactive, the sessions will encourage active participation and exchange throughout.
 Each round of parallel sessions will be repeated, allowing participants to engage with two topics of their choice.